Lewiston Maineiacs: Takeover by league and disbanding

-The City of Lewiston and the Androscoggin Bank Colisee would end up getting the American Hockey League's Portland Pirates to move to the Colisee for the 2013-14 season after disputing their lease with the Cumberland County Civic Center in Portland.
-Starting in 2019, the NAHL Maine Nordiques and their partner organization, the NA3HL Lewiston-Auburn Nordiques, began play at the Colisee.
+The City of Lewiston and the Androscoggin Bank Colisée would end up getting the American Hockey League's Portland Pirates to move to the Colisée for the 2013–14 season after disputing their lease with the Cumberland County Civic Center in Portland.
+Starting in 2019, the NAHL Maine Nordiques and their partner organization, the NA3HL Lewiston-Auburn Nordiques, began play at the Colisée.